 OB error — out of balance

-This step-by-step repair guide walks you through fixing ob error — out of balance on your GE Profile PFW940SSPVS (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing the OB error — out of balance on your GE Profile PFW940SSPVS (Front Load).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, saving you a costly service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.